HamzaMouza/CheckVoisinageInterop/README.md

 ├── CHECKVOISINAGEINTEROPFIBRE
 └── CHECKVOISINAGEINTEROPFIBREAPI/
 ```
-It is a web service achitecture project. so you find the BackEnd (CHECKVOISINAGEINTEROPFIBREAPI) and the FrontEnd (CHECKVOISINAGEINTEROPFIBRE)
+It is a web service achitecture project.
+Seperated into a BackEnd (CHECKVOISINAGEINTEROPFIBREAPI) and a FrontEnd (CHECKVOISINAGEINTEROPFIBRE)

-The global vision of the FrontEnd is sort of that:
+FrontEnd treeView :

 ```text
 CHECKVOISINAGEINTEROPFIBRE/